islaytitans/alien/docs/src/GM/hod3.md

 - A 'gravity sheer', like one that pulled Cetorhina into the station, has occurred
 - PCs will feel the G-forces hitting them momentarily as Erebos' automatically engages its thrusters to maintain safe orbit arounf the black hole
 - A NPC will comment "When the black hole acts up like that the thrusters kick in, fed by the plasma tanks its the only thing keeping the station from falling into the black hole"

-### Perfect Aly

-- **Passive** Fulfremmen wanders Deck B looking with an alien fascination
-- This the perfected version of Cronus Chief Technician Aly Lugar.
-Perfect Aly is curious of the PCs and will not attack unless attacked first
-- Aly has grown too alien to grasp human emtions and bonds can confuse it, but may be convinced to help them escape
-  - Aly is the great aunt of Cetorhina's Captain Lugar
-  - If Captain Lugar is with them, Aly will be drawn to his monogrammed maintenance jack, as it used to be hers
-  - **Observation** PCS will believe this creature has something to do with their Aunt
-- Aly observes the PCs before entering an airlock abd blowing itself out into space
-  - If PCs watch they will see that these beings can survive in vacuum and radiation
-  - Aly will make its weay cross the hull to Terminal 01 on Deck G, enter the airlock there and go into the Heart of Darkness
-- Aly will find the PCs again later, intervening if they get in over their heads

-### Streaker Part 2

-- PCs feel like someone is following them, always out of sight
-- He'll run by and someone will see the lab coat with no trousers
-- This is Dr Webb but he himself doesn't know that
-- Dr Webb and Clerke were attempting to create a necrotic virus in Medlab to kill the Proto-Hive
-- With the PCs help he'll begin to remember parts

-### Catch of the day

-- Wherever the PCs are a computer prompt alerts them on a near screen sent either from MUTHUR or DAUTUR (which ever suits story)
-- The AI has been processing the equation from Webb earlier and has a response - **hand out "Serum Analysis"**
-- If [Streaker Part 2](#streaker-part-2) has occurred this will jog Dr Webb's memory
-  - This can refer to the necrotic virus Clerke and Webb were developing to kill the hive OR reconstruction of the 26 Draconis Strain (which ever suits story)
-- If PCs decide to capturing a Squid-baby, a rock sample container or cat carrier can be found easily
-  - They can find a Squid-Baby eating a rat but need to approach quietly
-  - **STRENGTH** to restrain it
-  - **MEDICAL AID** within the Medlab to extract the cells and the formula will be ready within a Shift

 ### SOS